 Meanwhile, chop up a pound of beef – use skirt, chuck, or as I did, top rib.
 Make sure all the fat and gristle is cut off.
 Chop a four-ounce onion, and thinly slice 3 ounces of turnip and 8 ounces of potato.
 Mix the vegetables and meat in a large bowl and season well with salt and pepper – do not skimp – plus a pinch of fresh or dried thyme.

 Divide the pastry into two and roll one half to the size of a large dinner plate, pile in half the mixture in a line down the centre of the pastry circle, pull up the sides and crimp them together using water as glue.
-Place it on a baking tray and brush with egg.
-Repeat with the other half.
-Bake for 20 minutes at 200ºC, then turn down the oven to 180ºC for a further 40 minutes.

 #70 Cornish Pasty – 2/10.
 The first disaster of the project!
 I’ve given the recipe because I know what I did wrong – because I was making such a large amount of pastry, I tried to hurry it along by turning the speed of my mixer too high.
-The result of this is the fat doesn’t form ‘breadcrumbs’, it softens too early and doesn’t get incorporated properly.
+The result of this is the fat didn’t form ‘breadcrumbs’, it softens too early and doesn’t get incorporated properly.
 If you are making it, heed my advice!
 It would perhaps make two lots of pastry, using half the required amounts of fat and flour.
 The filling was delicious , but the pastry turned into dust, I couldn’t even get them of the baking tray without them collapsing.
 Instead I ate the filling with a spoon, and threw the rest in the bin.
-I am going to try them again next week.
+I am going to try them again next week.*

 Off me and Greg went along with Joff to see Sarah, Jono and the Georgeling, plus Ben and Katy in Barnton.
 The idea being that Jono, Joff and I would go off birding and everyone else would go to the outdoor pool.
 We would eat picnic food and then a meze tea.
 This being August and the North of England did mean that it pissed it down.
 Rubbish.
 We still got a chance to do a bit of birding, but it was all a bit grim, though a sandpiper was spotted, and you don’t one of those everyday in the centre of Manchester.